 Ah!
 Arizona, the Grand Canyon State!
 Sunny skies, fresh air, and low humidity.
 What a great place to raise kids.
 If you are looking to complete an adoption, Arizona is a great place to do it.
 Like any life-changing decision, you need to be well-informed and well-educated before jumping headlong into adoption.
-Here are some things to consider when pursuing an adoption in Arizona.
+Here are some things to consider when pursuing adoption in Arizona.

 Private or public adoption?

 Private Domestic Adoption.
 The first thing you will need to decide is whether to pursue a private adoption or a public (foster care) adoption.
 With a private adoption, Arizona requires an attorney.
 The cost for an attorney in a private adoption will cost thousands of dollars.
-But a good lawyer will put you on the right path to a successful adoption.
+But a good lawyer will put you on the right path to successful adoption.

 Secondly, you will need to decide whether to go through an adoption agency if you adopt privately.
 If you do, they will recommend attorneys to complete your adoption.
-If you are interested in private adoption, Arizona has many adoption agencies that can assist you in this area.
+If you are interested in a private adoption, Arizona has many adoption agencies that can assist you in this area.
 (Adoption.com has a great directory list of adoption agencies for you to search through).
 Look for an agency that you identify with, that will support you, and that will help you to avoid many pitfalls that adoptive parents fall into.
 They will help you with your home study, background checks, and training.
 There are different types of adoption agencies that specialize in teens, children with disabilities, various ethnicities, and the faith community.
 Application fees, home study fees, and other fees may apply when you pursue adoption through a private agency.
 Lastly, every adoption agency may have additional requirements above and beyond Arizona state requirements.

 Foster Care Adoption.
 If you prefer a public adoption aka, foster care adoption, Arizona has many options for parents who are not able/willing to pay thousands of dollars to adopt.
 The good news is that foster care adoption is free!
 Nevertheless, there are two things to keep in mind: 1) foster children come into care through no fault of their own due to abuse, neglect, or abandonment, and therefore have suffered great trauma in their lives.
 2) there may be a risk involved when fostering to adopt.
-The foster child may be reunited with his parents, be placed with another family member, or may be placed with another foster parent instead.
+The foster child may be reunited with his parents, be placed with another family member, or maybe placed with another foster parent instead.
 My family adopted two children from the Arizona foster care system and went through with no bumps and bruises.
 Here are the steps to take when you foster-to-adopt in Arizona:

 Become licensed as a foster parent

 A foster care applicant becomes licensed by the State of Arizona Department of Child Safety (DCS), through the Office of Licensing and Regulation (OLR).
 You will need to choose a foster-licensing agency to walk you through the licensing process.
 Arizona’s licensing process can be long and lengthy, taking anywhere between four to nine months.
 But this ensures that all foster homes are quality in nature.
 The process includes a five-week training called Foster Parent College, which is about 30 hours long and is completed partly online and partly in a classroom setting.
 DCS also requires a home study, background checks, a physician’s statement, and a life safety inspection.
 The licensing agency may also conduct interviews with your references, employers, your child’s school, and anyone else that may help to determine your acceptability to foster.
-Arizona foster care licensing does not cost anything, and in most cases, the home study and the application fee is free.
+Arizona foster care licensing does not cost anything, and in most cases, the home study and the application fee are free.

 Adopt your own foster child

 Once you become a licensed Arizona foster parent, your foster care home study can be used to adopt your own foster child, if that child becomes available for adoption.
-At that point, if there are no other family members who are acceptable to adopt, the foster parent may have an opportunity to adopt after termination of parental rights (TPR).
+At that point, if there are no other family members who are acceptable to adopt, the foster parent may have an opportunity to adopt after the termination of parental rights (TPR).
 This is an easy transition since the child is already a part of the family!
 The waiting period from TPR until adoption finalization is three months for current foster parents or related adoptive parents (kinship adoption).
 Kinship adoption is also preferable for grandparents, cousins, and older siblings because the child already has a previous relationship with adoptive parents.

 Adopt a child from another foster home

 The other option is to adopt a child from a different Arizona foster home.
 You may need to be certified to adopt in this case and have a separate adoption home study written.
 A foster home may not want to adopt their own foster child for many reasons, including the age of the foster parents, a decision to move out of state, or other reasons.
 When that is the case, the child’s social worker promotes this child to different agencies.
 When matched, your social worker will send your home study to the child’s social worker.
 If all parties feel it is a good match, the next step is an adoption selection meeting where everyone discusses the child’s strengths and needs as well as the prospective adoptive parents’ strengths and needs.
-If all agree, the parents proceed with day visits, overnight visits, and then weekend or week-long visits; a placement is made.
+If all agree, the parents proceed with day visits, overnight visits, and then a weekend or week-long visits; a placement is made.
 In Arizona, if the child is not related to the adoptive parents, the waiting period is six months from new placement till adoption finalization.

 – The Interstate Compact for the Protection of Children (ICPC).
 If an Arizona resident wants to adopt across state lines, he or she must complete an ICPC with his or her current adoption agency.